-CORE 200 The Enduring Questions in Contemporary Contexts 3 units environment, historical development of human societies, current issues of social inequality, as well as personal and group identities and relationships, Core II explores some of the major issues facing humanity today.
+CORE 200The Enduring Questions in Contemporary Contexts 3 units

+This course examines how the central questions posed in Core I continue to be addressed in the contemporary context.
+Through readings on the environment, historical development of human societies, current issues of social inequality, as well as personal and group identities and relationships, Core II explores some of the major issues facing humanity today.
 Prerequisite: CORE 100.